infinisil/random-twitch-stream/readme.md

 ## Usage

-To use the Twitch API, you need to create a Twitch Application on https://dev.twitch.tv/console/apps/create and put the client credentials in ${toString ./personal.nix} as such:
+To use the Twitch API, you need to create a Twitch Application on https://dev.twitch.tv/console/apps/create and put the client credentials in `./personal.nix` as such:

 ```nix
 {